oren/promises-example/readme.md

 # Promises

-This is a summary of this [blog post](http://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html).
+This is a summary of [this blog post](http://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html)

 Here is a real world promise chain
 ```js